 Women’s Leadership: Adapting and Advocating in a Remote Environment (Online)

-Women’s Leadership: Adapting and Advocating in a Remote Environment (WLAA) is a fully live, virtual program taught by all-women Harvard faculty to empower women in the legal professions to navigate their careers more strategically.
-Women lawyers face distinct challenges and these challenges are amplified by the unprecedented remote environment in which we now work, created by the global COVID-19 pandemic.
+Women’s Leadership: Adapting and Advocating in a Remote Environment (WLAA) is a fully live, virtual program taught by including women Harvard faculty to empower women in legal professions and professional services organizations to navigate their careers more strategically.
+Women face distinct challenges and these challenges are amplified by the unprecedented remote environment in which we now work, created by the global COVID-19 pandemic.

 Women’s Leadership: Adapting and Advocating in a Remote Environment aims to give women lawyers robust tools to increase their visibility as leaders, amplify their team leadership skills, and accelerate their leadership potential within their firm or organization.